Image: Shutterstock

 Keratosis pilaris on kids may cause dry and rough patches and tiny bumps on the skin.
 Although not harmful, these skin lesions may cause itching.
 The condition can often be seen on the face, neck, legs, thigh, and buttocks.

-Keratosis pilaris is a common skin condition, and the affected skin may have a chicken skin-like appearance and is often called “chicken skin.”
+Keratosis pilaris is a common skin condition that falls under the realm of dermatology.
+The affected skin may have a chicken skin-like appearance and is often called “chicken skin.”
 Seek pediatric attention if you suspect keratosis pilaris in your child.

 Read on to know the causes, symptoms, and treatment of keratosis pilaris on children.